-We have a bank line of credit facility with Silicon Valley Bank, which provides for borrowings of up to \$10.0 million and matures on August 23, 2013.
-As of March 29, 2013, there were no amounts outstanding under the line of credit facility and there were no borrowings during the three months ended March 29, 2013.
-Future borrowings pursuant to the line would bear interest at the bank's prime rate (3.25% at March 29, 2013) or at LIBOR for the desired borrowing period (an annualized rate of 0.20% for a one month borrowing period at March 29, 2013) plus 1.75%, or 1.95%.
+We have a bank line of credit facility with Silicon Valley Bank that provides for borrowings of up to \$10.0 million and matures on August 23, 2013.
+As of June 28, 2013, there were no amounts outstanding under the line of credit facility and there were no borrowings during the six months ended June 28, 2013.
+As of June 28, 2013, the amount available for borrowing under this facility, net of \$1.2 million of standby letters of credit, was \$8.8 million.
+Future borrowings pursuant to the line would bear interest at the bank's prime rate (3.25% at June 28, 2013) or at LIBOR for the desired borrowing period (an annualized rate of 0.20% for a one month borrowing period at June 28, 2013) plus 1.75%, or 1.95%.
 Borrowings are not collateralized.
-This facility contains a financial covenant that requires us to maintain a ratio of unrestricted cash, accounts receivable and short term investments to current liabilities (less deferred revenue) of at least 1.75 to 1.00.
-As of March 29, 2013, the Company's ratio under that covenant was 4.97 to 1.
+This facility contains a financial covenant that requires us to maintain a ratio of unrestricted cash, accounts receivable and short term investments to current liabilities

+(less deferred revenue) of at least 1.75 to 1.00.
+As of June 28, 2013, the ratio under that covenant was 3.97 to 1.
 In the event of noncompliance by us with the covenants under the facility, including the financial covenant referenced above, Silicon Valley Bank would be entitled to exercise its remedies under the facility, including declaring all obligations immediately due and payable.

-From time to time, we consider potential acquisitions that would complement our existing product offerings, enhance our technical capabilities or expand our marketing and sales presence.
+From time to time, we may consider potential acquisitions that would complement our existing product offerings, enhance our technical capabilities or expand our marketing and sales presence.
 Any future transaction of this nature could require potentially significant amounts of capital or could require us to issue our stock and dilute existing stockholders.
-If adequate funds are not available, or are not available on acceptable terms, we may not be able to take advantage of market opportunities, to develop new products or to otherwise respond to competitive pressures.